attdevsupport/att-html5-sdk/sdk/doc_src/guides/client_kitchen_sink_tests/README.md

 ![Home-MMS](resources/images/test-screenshots/home-mms.png)

-You should now see the following MMS screen.
+You should see the following MMS screen.

 ![Home](resources/images/test-screenshots/mms.png)